 - It is the modification of the ectophloic siphonostele.

 - Splitting takes place because of the overlapping leaf gaps.

 More than one stele in the axis of pteridophytes is presently known as a playstyle.
 It is a type that must have derived from protostele because each such stele shows protostelic condition.
 In Selaginella kraussiana generally, two steles are present.
 But in Selaginella laevigata as many as 16 steles are present.

 - Cladosiphonostele: No leaf gaps present.
 It is the simplest type of siphonostele.
 And found in several species of Selaginella.

-- Phyllosiphonic siphonostele: Siphonostele that remain perforated by smaller or larger leaf gaps caused by leaf traces.
+- Phyllosiphonic siphonostele: Siphonostele that remains perforated by smaller or larger leaf gaps caused by leaf traces.
 Members of Filicophyta.